PitPietro/pythonGUI/README.md

 ### Suggested IDE
 I suggest you to use [PyCharm](https://www.jetbrains.com/pycharm/)

+## Libraries

+### PySimpleGUI

+#### Inside the event loop
+For persistent windows (after creating the window), you have an event loop that runs until you exit the window.
+Inside this loop you will read values that are returned from reading the window and you'll operate on elements in your window.
+To operate on elements, you look them up and call their method functions such as `update`.

+##### Element

 ## Contribute
 Feel free to contribute by opening a pull request, but take care about the naming conventions.